 Note: this will just pass the query to the remote node.
 No cluster discovery or routing occurs with this transform.

-as the name of the chain that this transform is in.
+This transform emits a metrics counter named failed_requests and the labels transform defined as ValkeySinkSingle and chain as the name of the chain that this transform is in.

 Tee